hsachinraj/Azurelabs/README.md

    <img src="images/9.png">

-7. Now let's go and see if the release has started to deploy on to Azure App Service.

 ## Continuous Deployment

-We are using Infrastructure as a Code in our release pipeline which provides the required infra on Azure Environment during the deployment phase.
-You can notice it by logging into [Azure Portal](https://portal.azure.com)
+We are using **Infrastructure as a Code** in our release pipeline which provides the required infrastructure on Azure Environment during the deployment phase.

-Once the release is successful, you can login to azure and check a **Resource Group** with the name **AspDotNet** would have got created.
-It's associated with few other resources like **SQL server, SQL DB, WebApps** etc as shown below.
+Once the release is successful, you can login to [Azure Portal](https://portal.azure.com) and search a **Resource Group** with the name **AspDotNet** that would have got created.
+It would be associated with few other resources like **SQL server, SQL DB, WebApps** etc as shown below.

 <img src="images/10.png">